aws-samples/iam-identity-center-team/docs/guides/walkthrough.md

 Now we’ll switch back to the **requester** persona.
 As a requester, you can see the status of your open requests in the TEAM application by selecting **My requests** in the left-hand navigation pane.
 You can see the requests view with one approved request.

 ## 🦓 Step 4: Activate elevated access
 After a request is approved, the TEAM application waits until the start date and time specified in the request and then automatically activates access.

 > To activate access, the TEAM orchestration workflow creates a temporary [permission set assignment](https://docs.aws.amazon.com/singlesignon/latest/userguide/useraccess.html), which links the requester’s user identity in Identity Center with the permission set and AWS account specified in their request.
 Following this, TEAM notifies the requester by email that their request is now active.
 {: .note}

-To see all active requests, select **Active access** in the left-hand navigation under **Elevated access**, as shown below.
+To see all active requests, select **Active access** in the left-hand navigation under **Elevated access** ~~, as shown below~~.
 You can choose **View details** to view details for an active request.

 ## 🦓 Step 5: Access AWS Environment with elevated permissions

 During the time period in which elevated access is active, you can invoke sessions to access the AWS target environment with the scope (that is, permission set and AWS account) approved in your request.

 Access Identity Center using the AWS access portal URL.
 From the AWS access portal you can select an AWS account and permission set that is currently active You’ll also see AWS accounts and permission sets you’ve been assigned statically in Identity Center, independently of TEAM.
 From here, you can:
 - Select **Management Console** to federate to [AWS Management Console]()